Is Egypt dangerous for tourists in 2025?

 Petty crime and road accidents

 Cairo also has a particular status in connection to all petty crimes such as pickpocketing, theft, and, for female tourists, harassment.
-Harassment on the street, and elsewhere, is a very serious problem in Egypt, especially if you stray off the beaten tourist routes.
+Harassment on the street and elsewhere is a very serious problem in Egypt, especially if you stray off the beaten tourist routes.

 In terms of equal rights for the LGBT community, Egypt still has a long long way to go.
 As this Wikipedia page clearly shows, being homosexual is not formally recognized as a crime.
 In the last 20 years, however, there has been a tightening of the authorities and frequent interventions against homosexual parties and any act that may, according to the authorities, violate religious and moral norms.